QuBenhao/LeetCode/problems/problems_1418/problem.md

 # 1418.
-Display Table of Food Orders in a Restaurant
+Display Table of Food Orders in a Restaurant [Rating: 1485.14]

 Given the array `orders`, which represents the orders that customers have done in a restaurant.
 More specifically `orders[i]=[customerNamei,tableNumberi,foodItemi]` where `customerNamei` is the name of the customer, `tableNumberi` is the table customer sit at, and `foodItemi` is the item customer orders.